Caleb Hanie: 2011 season

 After a back-and-forth preseason, Hanie won a battle with Nate Enderle for the second position on the depth chart.
 Against the San Diego Chargers in week 11, starting quarterback Jay Cutler suffered a broken thumb on his throwing hand.
 The following day, the Bears reported that Cutler would need surgery on the thumb, possibly ending his season.
 Hanie was named the starter for the Bears until Cutler's return.

-On November 27, 2011 Hanie started his first NFL game against the Oakland Raiders.
+On November 27, 2011, Hanie started his first NFL game against the Oakland Raiders.
 He threw two touchdowns and three interceptions in the 25–20 loss, snapping the Bears' five-game winning streak.
-Hanie became the first quarterback since 1983 to throw a postseason touchdown before a regular season touchdown.
-In that game, however, with 8 seconds left, looking to spike the ball, Hanie stepped backwards, as if attempting a pass, and then spiked the ball.
-He was charged with intentional grounding and was forced to runoff the clock 10 more seconds, preserving a Raiders win.
+In that game, however, with 8 seconds left, looking to spike the ball, Hanie did not spike the ball immediately; instead he stepped backward, as if attempting a pass, and then spiked the ball.
+Consequently, he was charged with intentional grounding and was ordered to runoff the time remaining on the clock, preserving a Raiders win.
 The following week, Hanie threw three interceptions in a 10–3 loss to the Kansas City Chiefs.
 The Bears eventually lost in overtime to the Denver Broncos 13–10.
 After getting swept against the Seattle Seahawks 38–14, Hanie was replaced by Josh McCown for Week 16 against the Packers and Minnesota Vikings in Week 17.

 The Bears stated that they would not re-sign Hanie for 2012.

 Denver Broncos

 Hanie signed with the Denver Broncos on March 24, 2012.
 In the 2012 preseason, Hanie and newly acquired quarterback Peyton Manning faced Hanie's former team in the Bears in Week 1 of the preseason.
-During the game, though Hanie was sacked three times by Shea McClellin, Cheta Ozougwu, and Nate Collins, Hanie completed 7/14 passes for 79 yards and a 67.3 passer rating, en route to a 31-3 victory.
+During the game, though Hanie was sacked three times by Shea McClellin, Cheta Ozougwu, and Nate Collins, Hanie completed 7/14 passes for 79 yards and a 67.3 passer rating, en route to a 31–3 victory.

 Baltimore Ravens

-Hanie signed a one-year contract with the Baltimore Ravens on April 16, 2013 as competition for Tyrod Taylor for the backup quarterback position.
+Hanie signed a one-year contract with the Baltimore Ravens on April 16, 2013, as competition for Tyrod Taylor for the backup quarterback position.
 He was released on August 30, 2013.